Willistic/Willistic/README.md

-# Hi there, I'm Ouilly 👋
+# Hi there, I'm Will 👋
 I’ve always enjoyed making things for people to utilize.
 Therefore, I joined the Integrify International Academy Full Stack Program to become a web and mobile developer.

 # Languages